By / Emily Adams

-There are no extra fees for customers that are located within 30 miles of one of our facilities.
-We offer them ‘Four Free Movements’, that is, four free trips for the move.
-For customers outside of the 30-mile zone, we charge only a reasonable mileage fee.
+There are no extra mileage fees for customers that are located within 30 miles of one of our facilities.
+We offer them a low flat fee each time we move the container.
+For customers outside of the 30-mile zone, we charge only a low reasonable mileage fee.

 Our services are designed to minimize the stress of moving so you find time to process the transition and emotional rollercoaster that moving often entails, including saying goodbyes to friends, colleagues, and close family.
 After all, isn’t that the most ‘moving’ part of every move?